-- puppy socialization: These “kindergarten” classes for puppies are usually for ages 8-16 weeks and give your puppy the opportunity to get accustomed to other people, other puppies, different surfaces, being handles, being groomed, and more.
+- puppy socialization: Like “kindergarten” for dogs, puppy classes are usually for ages 8-16 weeks and give your puppy the opportunity to get accustomed to other people, other puppies, different surfaces, being handled, being groomed, and more.

 - puppy manners: From about 4-7 months, puppies in these classes start to learn the basics of leash walking as well as basic skills like sit, down, stay.